Frequently Asked Questions

 The SVX is a secure, online platform that allows you to invest in companies and funds that have a positive social or environmental impact.
 Think of it as a one-stop-shop for impact investing.

 We bring all sorts of venture opportunities directly to you through the platform.
 All of the products on our platform are Canadian private market securities.
 Through the SVX, you can browse active opportunities to support scaling social impact ventures and seek financial return.
-We are fully compliant with all securities laws and are registered as an Exempt Market Dealer in Ontario, Québec, Alberta, British Columbia, and Saskatchewan.
+We are fully compliant with all securities laws and are registered as an Exempt Market Dealer in Ontario, Québec, Alberta, British Columbia, Saskatchewan, and Manitoba.
 We're excited to help you achieve postive impact alongside financial return!

 How does SVX work?

 SVX uses crowdfunding and direct placement to support capital raising by impact ventures and funds.
 Investors and issuers can manage their investments on the platform, have 24-hour access to all documents in one place, and make transactions through the platform.

 For entrepreneurs, SVX allows you to list your company and its securities, tailor your fundraising page, and bring on investors.
 You can manage investments and communicate with your investors directly, all through the platform.
 You decide the entry level, raise amount, and investment terms and keep all of your funding needs in one place.
 You set the investment terms, and we bring you the interested investors.
 Simple!
 SVX is all about putting control back into the hands of the investors and entrepreneurs to create opportunity.

 For investors, you can log in online and view active investing opportunites.
 You are able to view information about the company, including financial history and traction, and decide if you are interested in investing.
 If you are, we will walk you through the process and then you can make the transaction directly online.
 You are able to keep in touch with your investees through our investor dashboard.
 Streamlined, simple, and strategic.

 What is equity crowdfunding?